ngupta23/DS6372-PredictingPerformanceIntegratedCircuits1/README.md

 * Build a model to predict the mean value of he output
     - Free to choose any variables of liking from the model
     - Target accuracy: +/- 10% required, but +/- 15% would be acceptable also

+## Sponsor
+* Data has been sponsored and approved for use by Texas Instruments Inc.